Jzhyang1/Monomer/Use.md

  - `-version [number]` or `-v [number]` to use a specific version

 ### Compiler
-The compile converts the code from a file directly, which is advantageous in testing as it will start faster than if run from the compiler.
-However the code should be compiled for release.
-To interpret scripts, enter any of the following into the command line.
+The compile converts the code to an executable, which is advantageous for distribution.
+To compile scripts, enter any of the following into the command line.

+    mono compile [file names]
+    mono c [file names]

+Below are additional options that can be appended to the command.

+ - List item

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzU5MDk4MzQsLTE1ODYyMTI2ODMsNzMwOT
-k4MTE2XX0=
+eyJoaXN0b3J5IjpbNzkyODkyOTk0LC0xNTg2MjEyNjgzLDczMD
+k5ODExNl19
 -->